RichardLechko/RichardLechko/README.md

 ## About Me

 I'm a web developer based in Chicago, IL, USA.
 I specialize in building responsive web applications and have a passion for clean, user-friendly designs.
+I currently attend DePaul University, majoring in IT with a concentration in Web Development, expected to graduate in June 2026.

 ## Skills